Causal Representation Learning from Multimodal Biomedical Observations: Experiment Results

 \subsection{Numerical Dataset}

-\paragraph{Setup.} In the numerical simulations, we consider three cases with different numbers of modalities and inter-modal causal relations. \underline{Case 1}: 15-dimensional observations across two modalities, each with two latent and one exogenous variable. \underline{Case 2}: 20-dimensional observations across two modalities, each with three latent and one exogenous variable. \underline{Case 3}: 15-dimensional observations across four modalities, each with two latent and one exogenous variable.
+\paragraph{Setup.} In the numerical simulations, we consider three cases with different numbers of modalities and inter-modal causal relations. \underline{Case 1}: 15-dimensional observations across two modalities, each with two latent and one exogenous variable. \underline{Case 2}: 20-dimensional observations across two modalities, each with three latent and one exogenous variable. \underline{Case 3}: 30-dimensional observations across four modalities, each with two latent and one exogenous variable.
 The nonparametric mixing function is simulated by a random MLP with LeakyReLU units, and the inter-modal latent variables are sparse causally related.
-The detailed data generation process is provided in Appendix~\ref{app:numerical}.
+The detailed data-generation process is provided in Appendix~\ref{app:numerical}.

 \paragraph{Results and ablation.} Figure~\ref{fig:multigroup} shows the identifiability results in different cases, where the high MCC indicates the successful recovery of the latent variables.
-The inter-modal causal relations are successfully recovered (SHD=0) and the comparison result in case 1 is shown in Figure~\ref{fig:CausalResult}.
-The comparisons with the baselines are shown in Figure~\ref{fig:MultiplegroupResult} (MCL is not applicable in case 3 due to the two modality limitation).
-CausalVAE requires additional supervision signals to establish identifiability, and MCL assumes content invariance and can only block identify latent variables.
-In general, these baselines neither account for the multimodal setting nor for the modality-specific latent variables, and therefore do not recover the latent variables.
+The inter-modal causal relations are successfully recovered (SHD=0) and the causal comparison result in case 1 is shown in Figure~\ref{fig:CausalResult}.
+The identifiability comparison results are shown in Figure~\ref{fig:MultiplegroupResult} (MCL is not applicable in case 3 due to the two-modality constraint).
+CausalVAE requires additional supervision signals to establish identifiability, and MCL assumes content invariance and can only block-identify latent variables.
+In general, these baselines neither account for the multimodal setting nor the modality-specific latent variables, and therefore do not recover the latent variables.

 As an ablation study, we further show the consequences of violating the sparsity assumptions to validate our theorem.
-Based on case 1, we create four types of datasets with different sparsity ratios and report the MCC in each scenario in Figure.~\ref{fig:SparseResult}.
-The sparsity ratio represents the proportion of existing causal links to all possible causal links between modality-specific latent variables.
+Based on case 2, we create four types of datasets with different sparsity ratios and report the MCC in each scenario in Figure~\ref{fig:SparseResult}.
+The sparsity ratio represents the ratio of existing causal links to all possible causal links between modality-specific latent variables.
 A value of 0 indicates that the latent variables between modalities are fully connected, while higher values correspond to sparser connections.
 The result shows that identifiability can be better achieved with a higher sparsity ratio, and our framework outperforms other baselines in all scenarios.